 Meet Julie

-I developed the Paint the PA Wilds and Uncle Penn’s art kits in 2023 to continue my mission to offer art-making experiences and share my love of nature and the PA Wilds region which I call home.
+In 2023, I developed the Paint the PA Wilds and Uncle Penn’s art kits to continue this mission—offering meaningful, approachable art-making experiences while sharing my love of nature and the Pennsylvania Wilds region I proudly call home.

 What is a teaching artist?